TheValll/osugametwitchextension/README.md

 1. Use osuApiV2 to retrieve additional maps.
 2. Add an option to filter maps by status, such as Loved, Approved, Ranked, etc.
+3. Improve the design of the extension for a better user experience.

 ## Contributing 💡